-It’s hard to know where you are when you see this place.
+Have you been to Kalemegdan Park?
+It’s hard to know where you are when you first see Kalemegdan.
 It looks lonely.
 The stones wrap around the walls as if to protect and encase the secrets that exist within.
 The statue of a naked man is elevated in the courtyard, a symbol of defiance and spite to the countless conquerors who built this place with less than noble intentions…all those years ago.

 This is Kalemegdan, the Belgrade Fortress.
 My wife and I walk through the cobblestone entrances and into a great expanse, where the hustle and bustle of the city is quieted by the high walls that envelop the landscape.

 Shop owners, men, and women, young and old beckon us forward to purchase the countless artifacts that are for sale.
 “Samo da pogledamo” we say as we pass them by (Serbian for “just having a look around”).
 The grounds are neatly kept.
 Flowers are in full bloom, shrubs are delicately cropped, and there is an aura in the air; an aura of time.

 Time tells the story of Kalemegdan, but time also tells the story of our visit.
 As we peruse the fortress we begin to notice details that, upon first glance, were unnoticed.
 The walls of the fortress are no longer as sturdy as they once appeared.
 There are innumerable cracks on the surface, and this would make sense.
 The fortress, made of hewn stone, was originally built by the Byzantine emperor Justinian in the year 535 AD, and legend even has it that the final resting place of Attila the Hun is underneath the fortress.

 In Serbian language when a wall has a crack they call the crack “the tooth of time.”
 Even time, according to the Serbs, has a way of carving out its presence, giving itself shape, and making itself known.
 The Belgrade Fortress knows this all too well.